Reductive Clustering: An Efficient Linear-time Graph-based Divisive Cluster Analysis Approach: The Approach

 \subsection{Association}

-Since only the last remaining vertices are grouped into clusters directly, in order to completely cluster all objects, the rest, which have been removed, should be bound to these classified ones.
-As shown in Fig. \ref{fig:associate}, after each sampling, the vertices to be removed are associated with remaining ones.
-For each deleted one, there is always a vertex (indirectly) bound with it that has never been removed, and they are grouped into the same cluster.
+Since only the final representatives are grouped into clusters directly, in order to completely categorize all vertices, an unselected vertex should be associated with a representative, as shown in Fig. \ref{fig:associate}.
+For each unselected one, there is always a final representative (indirectly) bound with it and they are grouped into the same cluster.

-A simple method to query a nearest remaining vertex, described as Algorithm \ref{alg:bfs}, is breadth-first search starting from each vertex to be removed, and, in general, it is also very fast.
+A simple method to query a nearest representative, described as Algorithm \ref{alg:bfs}, is breadth-first search starting from each unselected vertex, and, in general, it is also very fast.

-However, the worst-case performance of this method is $O(n^2)$.
-For example, assuming a long chain of length $n$, and only the vertex at one end is not marked to delete, the number of visits on all edges is $\dfrac{n (n - 1)}{2}$.
+However, the worst-case performance of this method is $O(|V|^2)$.
+For example, assuming a long chain of length $n$, and only the vertex at one end is marked as a representative, the number of visits on all edges is $\frac{n (n - 1)}{2}$.

-In order to theoretically guarantee that the algorithm is linear in any case, we introduce another equivalent algorithm as an alternative here.
-Instead of using breadth-first search starting from each vertex to be removed, we start breadth-first search from all remaining vertices at the same time, and only search once.
-Since each edge is only visited at most once, it ensures that the search can be finished in a linear time.
-We call this method as multi-source breadth-first search, and the details are shown in Algorithm \ref{alg:mbfs}.
+In order to theoretically guarantee that the algorithm is linear in any case, we introduce another equivalent algorithm as an alternative.
+Instead of using breadth-first search starting from each unselected vertex, we start breadth-first search from all representatives at the same time.
+Since each edge is only visited at most once, it ensures that the search can be finished in linear time.
+The details are shown as Algorithm \ref{alg:mbfs}.